 My normal operating sessions start with a local switcher sorting cars in the yard.
 While this is going on, a C&NW freight is out on the mainline.
 The switcher will make up two locals and a couple of transfers to Duluth and Spooner.
 One transfer will leave the yard and a local will follow it it.
 The transfer and the C&NW will change places on the mainline.
 After the first local finishes switching, it will come back to the yard and another local will be sent out.
 The C&NW train will do some interchange work in the yard and then switch places with the transfer which will return to the yard.
 The second transfer will leave the yard in the opposite direction and do some more switching.
 Amtrak's North Star will weave its way through the other action, make a station stop, and leave.
 I don't always follow this schedule, but I think it shows the potential for operations on the layout.
+On the whole, I feel the Spooner Central the prototype stories.
+Maybe some of these articles should be run again or new articles on the basics might fill the needs again of teenage modelers.

 On the whole, I feel the Spooner Central is a pretty good layout, even though N scale can be somewhat un-nerving at times!
 Still, it keeps me busy and out of trouble.

-TRAIN ORDERS (cont'd from page 5)
+TRAIN ORDERS (cont'd from Page 5)